UniversalDependencies/docs/_bej/index.md

 ### Features

  * Beja treebank uses 21 universal features
- * Two langage specific features have been added to the scheme: Singulative which is used to distinguish collective nouns that designate a single entity with a boolean value (Yes if it is a singulative) and VerbClass to mark both verb classes in Beja (with values 1 and 2).
+ * Two langage specific features have been added to the scheme: Singulative which is used to distinguish collective nouns that designate a single entity with a boolean value (Yes if it is a singulative), TokenType to describe the token type due to morphological segmentation (with values affix, clitic, stem and unfinished) and VerbClass to mark both verb classes in Beja (with values 1 and 2).
  * We also added specific values :
 	* Augmentative for the Degree feature (`Aspect=Aug`)
 	* Aorist for the Aspect feature (`Aspect=Aor`)